Histotechnology Program

 Program Structure

 The program is 10 months in length, beginning in January and concluding in October.
 It is offered in two formats: on-campus or partially online.
-Each year, the program admits up to four students for the on-campus route and ten for the online route.
+All learning materials, assessments, and other assignments are provided to both formats through Canvas learning management system.
+The program admits up to four students for the on-campus route and ten for the online route in each annual cohort.

 All students complete introductory coursework, which includes topics such as anatomy and physiology, laboratory mathematics, and instrumentation, before transitioning into profession-specific lectures and clinical rotations.
 Course descriptions are available in the Handbook.